finseth/bash/README.md

         </div>
     </div>

-You can also include a theme CSS file located in the `themes` folder.
+You can also include a theme CSS file after the core which are located in the `themes` folder.
 Execute Bash.js by creating a new instance.
 The `bash` object accepts a selector (usually `.bash`) and an array of options.
 A demo with defaults is show below:

     var container = document.querySelector('.bash');
     var bsh = new Bash(container, {